disha03/python_codes/README.md

 # python_codes
-Basic programs of python to learn fundamental of pythons language.
+Basic programs of python to learn fundamental of python language.